Tamil dynasties

+History

 Pallava dynasty

 The Pallava dynasty, also known as Tondaimandalam, was an Indian dynasty that existed from 275 CE to 897 CE, ruling a significant portion of southern India.
 They gained prominence after the downfall of the Satavahana dynasty, with whom they had formerly served as feudatories.

 The Pallavas became a major power during the reign of Mahendravarman I (600–630 CE) and Narasimhavarman I (630–668 CE), and dominated the southern Telugu Region and the northern parts of the Tamil region for about 600 years, until the end of the 9th century.
 Throughout their reign, they remained in constant conflict with both the Chalukyas of Badami in the north, and the Tamil kingdoms of Chola and Pandyas in the south.
 The Pallavas were finally defeated by the Chola ruler Aditya I in the 9th century CE.

 The Pallavas are most noted for their patronage of architecture, the finest example being the Shore Temple, a UNESCO World Heritage Site in Mamallapuram.
 Kancheepuram served as the capital of the Pallava kingdom.
 The dynasty left behind magnificent sculptures and temples, and are recognised to have established the foundations of medieval South Indian architecture.
 They developed the Pallava script, from which Grantha ultimately took form.
 This script eventually gave rise to several other Southeast Asian scripts such Khmer.
 The Chinese traveller Xuanzang visited Kanchipuram during Pallava rule and extolled their benign rule.